pebble-dev/rebble-help/_topic/setup-subscription.md

 # Visit your Rebble account page

 To purchase a [Rebble subscription](/subscription), first go to [auth.rebble.io/account](https://auth.rebble.io/account) on your phone or computer.
-Be sure to log in.
+Log in.

 **Make sure you signed in with the same account you used when you first made the switch to Rebble!**